Vincent Kompany 'disgusted' by racist abuse at Belgian game - WHIZ News

-BRUSSELS (AP) — Anderlecht coach Vincent Kompany has accused rival fans of racially abusing him and his players during a Belgian league game over the weekend.
+BRUSSELS (AP) — The Belgian soccer federation opened an investigation Monday after Anderlecht coach Vincent Kompany accused rival fans of racially abusing him and his players during a league game over the weekend.

 The former Manchester City captain said he was targeted by racist insults during the game against Club Brugge and said his players and staff were also subjected to racist abuse.
 He said Brugge fans yelled shouts of “black monkey.”